Clemson vs. North Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 155.2

-Clemson has gone 8-4-0 against the spread, while North Carolina's ATS record this season is 7-5-0.
-The Tigers have gone over the point total in nine games, while Tar Heels games have gone over seven times.
+Clemson's record against the spread so far this season is 8-4-0, while North Carolina's is 7-5-0.
+The Tigers have hit the over in nine games, while Tar Heels games have gone over seven times.
 Clemson has a 7-3 record against the spread while going 8-2 overall in the past 10 games.
 North Carolina has gone 7-3 against the spread and 8-2 overall in its last 10 contests.

 Bet on this or any college basketball matchup at BetMGM